Markets

 Perspectives

-According to GlobalData estimates, between 2025 and 2028, international departures by Chinese tourists abroad are expected to grow at a CAGR of 2.8%, reaching 183.4 million departures in 2028.
+According to GlobalData estimates, between 2025 and 2028, international departures by Chinese tourists are expected to grow at a CAGR of 2.8%, reaching 183.4 million departures in 2028.
 Spending by Chinese tourists abroad is expected to increase at a CAGR of 3.3% over the same period.

-According to OAG Scheludes Analyser, based on the 2025 summer season compared to 2024 (April 1 to September 30, 2025), China's air capacity by available seats to the main European destinations was led by Italy: 595,000 seats (+12.9%); followed by Turkey: 420,000 seats (-+14.4%); Spain: 330,000 (+35.9%); Greece: 60,000 (-4.6%) and Portugal: 20,000 (-50.1%).
+According to OAG Schedules Analyzer, based on the 2025 summer season compared to 2024 (April 1 to September 30, 2025), China’s air capacity in terms of available seats to major European destinations was led by Italy: 595,000 seats (+12.9%); followed by Turkey: 420,000 seats (-14.4%); Spain: 330,000 (+35.9%); Greece: 60,000 (-4.6%); and Portugal: 20,000 (-50.1%).

 tabela-china-travelbi.jpg